tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/VectorSearch.md

 run query q1([-0.017733968794345856, -0.01019224338233471, -0.016571875661611557])
 ```
 You can also use POST method to call REST api to invoke the installed query.
 By default, the query will be located at URL "restpp/query/{graphName}/{queryName}".
+On the payload, you specify the parameter using "key:value" by escaping the quotes of the parameter name.
 ```python
 curl -X POST "http://127.0.0.1:14240/restpp/query/financialGraph/q1" -d "{\"query_vector\":[-0.017733968794345856, -0.01019224338233471, -0.016571875661611557]}" | jq
 ```